Whether you're new to the game or switching from paper to digital, understanding bingo tickets is key to making the most of your play.

 Final Thoughts

-Have you got a favourite ticket format?
-I’d love to hear about it.
+Do you have a favourite format or ticket strategy?
+I'd love to hear about it.

 Written by Jenny Mason, OLBG’s bingo expert.
 Fact-checked by Sam Darkens, Commercial Manager.